 My research area

-My expertise focuses on sociotechnical design for human centered work and learning processes in CrossActionSpaces.
-My research covers Educational Technology, Learning Technologies, Digital Design and Sociotechnical Design.
+My expertise focuses on "active, student-centered learning with technologies" and sociotechnical integration for human centered work and learning processes in CrossActionSpaces.
+My research areas are Learning Design & Technologies (Digital Didadactical Design).
 My work includes user experience and usability studies.

-When offline and online worlds are merging together, a new phenomenon appears: CrossActionSpaces (my book, Routledge/2015) .
-Under such new conditions, I study how technology-enhanced designs affect learning and work.
-Results from my projects show how to design for creativity in education, how to utilize remote labs in engineering education, how to make use of tablets in schools for deep-meaningful learning, and how to use health care technologies for older adults.
+When offline and online worlds are merging together, a new phenomenon evolves: CrossActionSpaces (my book, Routledge/2015) .
+Under such new circumstances, I study technology-enhanced learning designs -- learning efficacy defined with effectiveness, efficiency, and appeal.
+Results from my research show how to apply creativity in digital education, how to utilize remote labs in engineering education, how to make use of tablets in schools for meaningful learning.

-With my work -- analyzing and improving technology from a human-centered view -- I contribute to Quality of Life for all.
-Results lead to design of the 'classroom of the future' focusing on creative teaching and learning practices, improved work processes, and health care technologies for older adults.
-With my socio-technical design approach, I make an impact on technology developers to make their products and processes more user-friendly, usable and useful.
+With my work -- developing and analyzing "learning with technology" from a human-centered view -- I contribute to more effective teaching and learning designs.
+Results lead to design of the 'classroom of the future' focusing on creative teaching and active learning practices, improved work processes.
+My theoretical lens is called Digital Didactical Designs that includes social, pedagogical and technological usability heuristics for learner experience.
+I make an impact on a) the constructive alignment of teachings goals, learning, assessment, roles/relationsips (social presence) and meaningful use of technology, and b) teachers and developers to design for user-friendly, usable and useful learning processes.